-Number of meetings of the audit, compliance and reparty transactions committee elated 18

-Number of meetings of the appointments and 7
+Number of meetings of the audit, compliance and related party transactions committee 18 Number of meetings of the appointments and remuneration committee 7

-remuneration committee '

 C.1.30 State the number of meetings that the board of directors has held during the financial year with the attendance of all of its members.
 Proxies granted with specific instructions shall be counted as attendance.